nexusformat/definitions/manual/source/apm-structure.rst

-.. _Apm-Structure:
+.. _Apm-Structure1:

 =========================
 B5: Atom-probe tomography
 =========================

 .. index::
-   IntroductionApm
+   IntroductionApm1
-   ApmAppDef
+   ApmAppDef1
-   ApmBC
+   ApmBC1
-   ApmRemovedBC
+   ApmRemovedBC1
-   ApmFurtherDefs
+   ApmFurtherDefs1

-.. _IntroductionApm:
+.. _IntroductionApm1:

 Introduction
 ##############

 Set of data storage objects to describe the acquisition/measurement side, the reconstruction, and the ranging for atom probe microscopy experiments.
 The data storage objects can be useful as well for field-ion microscopy experiments.

-.. _ApmAppDef:
+.. _ApmAppDef1:

 Application Definitions
 #######################